AnyLog-co/documentation/deployments/README.md

 | predevelop-alpine | python:3.9-alpine | amd64,arm/v7,arm64 | `docker pull anylogco/anylog-network:predevelop-alpine` | ~178MB |
 | testing | Ubuntu:20.04 | amd64,arm/v7,arm64 | `docker pull anylogco/anylog-network:testing` |

-By default, the AnyLog image is configured to run as a _REST_ node, which means that the TCP, REST and broker options are running, but no other process is enabled.
+By default, the AnyLog image is configured to run as a _REST_ node, which means that the TCP, REST options are running, but no other process is enabled.
 This allows for users to play with the system with no other services running in the background, but already having the default network configurations.
 The deployment command is:
 `docker run --network host -it --detach-keys="ctrl-d" --name anylog-node --rm anylogco/anylog-network:develop`